wcfrobert/wthisj/README.md

 For any cross section, there can only be one polar moment of inertia ($J$) - which is used to calculate shear stress due to in-plane torsion (usually for circular shafts).
 On the other hand, a section can have two planar moments of inertia ($I_x$ and $I_y$) - which are used to calculate normal stress due to out-of-plane flexure.

 The parameter $J_c$ was born out of an attempt to fit our 3-D punching shear problem into equations that were meant for 2-D cross sections.
 We care about shear stress, but unbalanced moment is not a torsion because it's applied out-of-plane, so do we use the flexural normal stress equation instead?
 The end result is a concoction that rhymes with all of the above, but ultimately became an confusing anti pattern. $J_c$ is suggestive of polar moment of inertia, but is used in a formula that resembles the flexural-normal-stress equation ($\sigma=Mc/I$).
-Despite being a polar moment of inertia, you can calculate two $J_c$ values ($J_{cx}$, $J_{cy}$), which means the mathematical relationship: $J = I_x + I_y$ does NOT hold.
+Despite being a polar moment of inertia, you can calculate two $J_c$ values ($J_{cx}$, $J_{cy}$), which means the mathematical relationship: $J = I_x + I_y$ does not hold.
 Lastly, $J_c$ becomes ill-defined for non-orthogonal (diagonal) faces of a polygonal shear section.

-Due to these drawbacks, **ACI 421.1R - Guide for Shear Reinforcement For Slabs** recommends using a slightly different formulation.
-The recommendation is basically: **forget about $J_c$, just calculate $I_x$ and $I_y$​.** Recall from first principles the definition of planar moments of inertia:
+Because of these drawbacks, **ACI 421.1R - Guide for Shear Reinforcement For Slabs** recommends using a slightly different formulation.
+The recommendation is basically this: **forget about $J_c$, just calculate $I_x$ and $I_y$​.**

 $$I_x = \int y^2dA \approx J_{cx}$$

 $$I_y = \int x^2dA \approx J_{cy}$$

+> [!NOTE]
+>
+> It turns out $I_{x}$ and $I_{y}$ approximates $J_{cx}$ and $J_{cy}$ very well.
+The former is usually around 95% of the latter, and since $J_c$ is on the denominator, using the ACI 421.1R equations will always be more conservative.
+In effect, we are discarding the weak axis $I_y$ term from the web areas (the one where slab depth is cubed), and end up just calculating a planar moment of inertia.

 Rather than calculating the integral by hand, we can use the handy formulas below.
-Let a shear section be composed of $N$ straight segments, each segment is defined by a start node $(x_1,y_1)$ and end node $(x_2, y_2)$ where the coordinates are relative to the shear section centroid; let $L$ be the length of each segment, and let $d$ be the slab depth.
-We can calculate $J$ as follows:
+Let a shear section be composed of $N$ straight segments, each segment is defined by a start node $(x_1,y_1)$ and end node $(x_2, y_2)$ where the coordinates are relative to the shear section centroid; let $L$ be the length of each segment, and let $d$ be the slab depth:

 $$I_x = \sum \frac{L d}{3}(y_1^2 +y_1 y_2 + y_2^2) $$

 $$I_y =  \sum \frac{L d}{3}(x_1^2 +x_1 x_2 + x_2^2) $$

-> [!NOTE]
->
-> It turns out $I_{x}$ and $I_{y}$ approximates $J_{cx}$ and $J_{cy}$ very well.
-The former is usually around 95% of the latter, and since $J$ is on the denominator, using the ACI 421.1R equations will always be more conservative.
-We are effectively discarding the weak axis $I_y$ term from the web areas (the one where slab depth is cubed).

-Let's derive the equation above.
-Most critical shear section can be decomposed into series of straight segments.
-Each segment can be represented by a straight line from $(x_1, y_1)$ to $(x_2, y_2)$, where the coordinates are with respect to the critical section centroid.
+Let's derive the formulas above ourselves.
+A single segment of a multi-segment shear perimeter is illustrated below.

 <p align="center"><img src="./doc/theory16.png" width="50%"></p>

-If the segments are purely vertical or horizontal, then we can take advantage of the [parallel axis theorem](https://en.wikipedia.org/wiki/Parallel_axis_theorem#Second_moment_of_area) to calculate the moments of inertia without solving any integrals.
+If a shear section is composed of only vertical or horizontal segments, we can take advantage of the [parallel axis theorem](https://en.wikipedia.org/wiki/Parallel_axis_theorem#Second_moment_of_area) without solving any integrals.
 But it gets a little more complicated when diagonals are present.
-To get the right answer, we will need calculate the [line integral](https://tutorial.math.lamar.edu/classes/calciii/LineIntegralsPtI.aspx) of every segment and sum them up.
+To get the right answer, we will need calculate the [line integral](https://tutorial.math.lamar.edu/classes/calciii/LineIntegralsPtI.aspx) of individual segments, then sum the contribution of all segments.

+For brevity, I will derive the formula for $I_x$ only.
+The derivation for $I_y$ is exactly the same just with x and y swapped.
+For a single straight segment:

-$$I_x = \sum \int_c y^2ds$$
+$$I_x = \int_c y^2dA$$

-$$I_y = \sum \int_c x^2 ds$$

-Recall that a straight line segment starting at $(x_1, y_1)$ and ending at $(x_2, y_2)$ can be [parameterized](https://tutorial.math.lamar.edu/Classes/CalcII/ParametricEqn.aspx) as:
+A straight line segment starting at $(x_1, y_1)$ and ending at $(x_2, y_2)$ can be [parameterized](https://tutorial.math.lamar.edu/Classes/CalcII/ParametricEqn.aspx) as:

 $$x = x_1 + t(x_2-x_1) \qquad \mbox{where} \qquad 0\leq t \leq 1$$

 $$y = y_1 + t(y_2 - y_1) \qquad \mbox{where} \qquad 0\leq t \leq 1$$

-For a straight segment, the differential [arch length](https://tutorial.math.lamar.edu/Classes/CalcII/ParaArcLength.aspx) can be simplified as follows:
+Furthermore, we can simplify the differential arch length (for a straight segment) as:

 $$ds = \sqrt{(\frac{dx}{dt})^2 + (\frac{dy}{dt})^2} dt$$